Was Helen Schucman psychic?

 Helen Schucman (with an assist from Bill Thetford)?

 Or Jesus (with an assist from Helen Schucman with an assist from Bill Thetford)?

 The way that we answer that question speaks volumes to how we view the ACIM curriculum.
 If we believe that Jesus dictated it, then we are apt to believe that by embracing it we are ipso facto embracing Jesus.
-We become students of the course ordained by Jesus Himself.
-We get as close to a contemporary disciple as one can get.
+We become students of a course ordained by Jesus Himself.
+We get as close to being a contemporary disciple as one can get.

 But since A Course in Miracles ultimately refutes the existence of separate identities, it also denies the identity of an itinerant peasant who was executed by the Romans a couple of millenia ago for carrying on the work of John the Baptist.
 If you carefully follow the course, you reach a juncture where there is no Jesus.